JoycelynR/JoycelynR/README.md

 **`Digital Curiosity`**
 </p>
  <p>
 I am a dedicated full-time computer science student, actively working towards earning my bachelor's degree with an expected graduation date in spring 2024.
-Passionate about developing innovative software solutions and navigating the dynamic realm of cybersecurity, I am driven to contribute my skills and knowledge to the ever-evolving landscape of technology.
+Passionate about data, developing innovative software solutions and navigating the dynamic realm of cybersecurity, I am driven to contribute my skills and knowledge to the ever-evolving landscape of technology.
  </p>

  ---